How to Start Self-Editing your Book

 But if you are prepared to have a go yourself, you won’t be sorry for the extra effort you’ve put in.
-Aside from saving yourself some money, self-editing is one of the best learning tools you can have in your armoury.
+Aside from saving yourself money, self-editing is one of the best learning tools you can have in your armoury.

 You’ll be amazed how much of your book actually gets written in subsequent redrafts and editing – early stages are just for getting something in place to work with.
 And with practice, your self-editing will also make you a more efficient first-draft writer.